cuteday/KiRaRay/README.md

 #### Performance

 The megakernel pathtracer should run at 30+ fps for rendering an 1 spp 1920*1080 image on an RTX 3060 or similar GPU, if the average path length is less than 5 and NEE disabled.
-The wavefront pathtracer however, expected to be faster than the megakernel version, is currently slightly slower however due to my poor implementation (it does runs significantly faster when next event estimation is enabled though).
+The wavefront pathtracer however, expected to be faster than the megakernel version, is currently slightly slower due to my poor implementation (it does runs significantly faster when next event estimation is enabled though).

 ### Epilogue